MZSFighters/MZSFighters/README.md

 * 🌍  I'm based in Johannesburg, South Africa
 * ✉️  You can contact me at [mzaidmns@gmail.com](mailto:mzaidmns@gmail.com)
 * 🧠  I'm learning React
-* 🤝  I'm open to collaborating on interesting projects and software solutions
+* 🤝  I'm open to collaborating on interesting projects and other software solutions
 * ⚡  I like playing FIFA and am a CR7 fan

 ### Skills